Operational Deflection Shapes

 1.3 Real-normalization of ODS

-In practice, ODSs are often real-normalized for better interpretability.
+In practice, ODS are often real-normalized for better interpretability.
 It consists in converting the complex-valued ODS \(\boldsymbol{\Psi}_k\) into a real-valued vector \(\bar{\boldsymbol{\Psi}}_k\).
 This can be achieved using the real_normalization function (see Mode shapes real-normalization).

 1.4 Improve ODS extraction robustness

 In an attempt to improve the robustness of the ODS extraction, especially in the presence of noise, an averaging technique can be employed.
 This involves averaging multiple ODS candidates within a frequency band around each identified peak frequency.
 The candidates are selected based on a Modal Assurance Criterion (MAC) threshold to ensure they are sufficiently similar to the reference ODS at the peak frequency.
+This approach allows defining what is called the Sdof-bell corresponding to the frequencies around each peak where the ODS candidates are considered for averaging.

 2 API